iclr-blogposts/2024/_posts/2024-05-07-understanding-expressive-tgns.md

 Then, take two graphs $G_1$ and $G_2$ to evaluate the isomorphism, after each iteration, the nodes $V_{G_1}$ colored with set $$C_{G_1} = \{c(v_{G_1})^{(t)}, c(\{v_{G_1}\})^{(t)}, \ldots, c(\{v_{G_1}\})^{(t)}\}$$, and similarly the nodes $V_{G_2}$ colored with set $$C_{G_2} = \{c(v_{G_2})^{(t)}, c({v_{G_2}})^{(t)}, \ldots, c({v_{G_2}})^{(t)}\}$$.
 If the $$\|C_{G_1}\| \ne \|C_{G_2}\| $$, the graphs $G_1$ and the graph $G_2$ are not isomorphic.
 And in some step $c(v)^{(t-1)}$ and $c(v)^{(t)}$ the test terminates.

-(example)

 ### Graph Isomorphism Network (GIN)
-Thereafter, they proposed a new GNN model named GIN backed by injective functions in multisets, the extension of Deep Sets [[2]](https://arxiv.org/abs/1703.06114), since the node features $\vec{u}, \vec{v}$ can have repeated elements,  One of notable difference between the multisets and sets functions is that mean aggregator is not injective in the multiet domain whereas it does in set domain.
-Moreover, <d-cite key="xu2018powerful"></d-cite> model the aggregation and combination function by MLPs using the universal approximation theorem <d-cite key="zaheer2017deep"></d-cite>.
+Thereafter, they proposed a new GNN model named GIN backed by injective functions in multisets, the extension of Deep Sets <d-cite key="zaheer2017deep"></d-cite>, since the node features $\vec{u}, \vec{v}$ can have repeated elements,  One of notable difference between the multisets and sets functions is that mean aggregator is not injective in the multiet domain whereas it does in set domain.
+Moreover, <d-cite key="xu2018powerful"></d-cite> model the aggregation and combination function by MLPs using the universal approximation theorem .

 ### Note